-The Rotz family has grown to include 5 children and two great grandchildren who are all actively involved in the camp.
+Since 1971 the Rotz family has grown to include 5 children and two grandchildren who are all actively involved in the camp.

 1971: The Rotz Family purchased the 32 acres known as the Turner Farm.